Length of exchange: semester, summer, or academic year

 Housing & Meals

-Exchange students may choose to live in the CJ International House which offers single or double occupancy suites.
+Exchange students may choose to live in the CJ International House, which offers single or double occupancy suites.
 These rooms have bathrooms en suite.
 Students may also choose to live in the Anam dormitory which has triple rooms with shared bathrooms.
 Both dormitories have cafeterias and students may buy meal plans for the semester.

 Students pay their regular tuition to UM, and their room and board in Seoul.
 Dorm rooms cost from 780,000 to 2,000,000 KRW per semester.
 A meal plan is 400,000 KRW per month, or individual meals may be purchased.
 Visas to study in Korea cost $45 for US citizens.
 Financial aid can be applied to tuition, living and travel expenses while on this program.

 Students register for courses upon arrival at KU.
 Most students take between 4 and 6 courses per semester.
 UM students must take a minimum of 12 credits per semester to be considered full-time.
+One Korean credit equals one credit at The University of Montana.

 Semester 1: late February to June